19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 3. If they can't help us in any way, why have them be observable?
 4. If they are helping us, why can't they help us more?

 These problems aren't unsolvable, but I don't find that having present and observable good deities has ever positively contributed to my games.
-I mostly just find that they complicate things, and if I involve them too much make for a worse story.
+I mostly just find that they complicate things, and if I involve them too much it makes for a worse story.
 They do better in the background.
 The PCs are the main characters, not the gods.

-That being said, I do keep direct interaction and tangible evidence of dubious / evil deities, because that provides a great source for conflict and fun.
-If you want to include powerful extant deities who are good and aid the party, you should consider these issues.
+That being said, I do keep direct interaction and tangible evidence of dubious and evil deities because that provides a great source for conflict and fun.
+If you want to include powerful extant deities who are good and aid the party, you should first consider these issues.

 ## Source Links